Display Your Cached Tweets Using PHP and OAuth

 Download the Source Files

-cacert.pem enables you to access the twitter API using SSL.
-You can also download a copy from the following: http://curl.haxx.se/ca/cacert.pem
+cacert.pem enables you to access the Twitter API using SSL.
+You can also download a copy from the following: https://curl.haxx.se/ca/cacert.pem

 Adding Keys and Tokens

 Once you have copied the files to your server I suggest that you test the installation before deploying it on your live website.
-Open up display-tweets.php in the twitter folder and navigate to lines 7-10.
-Add your consumer key, consumer secret, user token and user secret, like in the example below.
+Open up keys.php in the includes folder.
+Add your consumer key, consumer secret, user token and user secret.
+You can also change the settings for displaying retweets and exclude replies if you wish.
+Please note that replies and retweets are filtered from the maximum tweets that are set.
+If you have lots of retweets and replies set max_tweets to a higher amount, unfortunately, this is due to the Twitter API and not this script!
 Save and close.

 Calling the function

-Now open index.php in the tweets folder and add your twitter username to Line 14 in place of YOUR_TWITTER_ID.
+Now open index.php in the tweets folder and add your Twitter username to Line 29 in place of twitter-id.
 Save and close.

 $style